— 16 min read

 - Outlining the documentation required along with an RFI for a response

-- Define expected response times
+- Defining expected response times

-Make clear requests
+Make clear requests.

 It’s surprising how often the most basic elements go missing from the RFI, puzzling the recipient and creating unnecessary drag in the process.
 Make the “request” as obvious and unadorned and specific as possible.
-Each question should be singular and clear—and answerable.
+Each question should be singular and clear — and answerable.

 Follow each question with a question mark, as a way of separating issues and focusing on the exact nature of the request.
 Getting fancy with the questions or trying to intermingle several issues at once in the RFI doesn’t move the ball downfield.
 Keep it simple.
 An RFI is a question.
 Ask it as plainly as possible.

-Add essential context
+Add essential context.

 A proper contextual RFI should include: